 I will make two more predictions about taking chronic probiotics.

-a) Population studies will show an increased risk of heart attack, strokes, and pulmonary embolism as a consequence of the mild increase in the inflammatory state induced by chronic probiotics.
+- Population studies will show an increased risk of heart attacks, strokes, and pulmonary emboli as a consequence of the mild increase in the inflammatory state induced by chronic probiotics.

-(2) For you metrically challanged, one teaspoon is about five grams and I found out that the US dollar bill weighs about a gram.
+*For you metrically challenged, one teaspoon is about five grams and I found out that the US dollar bill weighs about a gram.
 So imagine a dollars sized smear of poo.
 There are 100 billion bacteria in it.